endfront/LayJS/doc/progress.markdown

 Current:
+  - root should be allowed its own naturalwidth/height separate from window width/height
+  - optimize checkIsDependentOnNaturalHeight/Width
+  - automatically id-fy when rows are given without id
+  - audiosources/videosources/tracks should not be multiple type property
+  - should there be naturalwidth/height for image?
+  - dont make naturalwidth/height attrval when creating lazy attr from .attr() call
+  - if say shiftX or any other non used attr is called from .attr() return (0) the default value mentioned in defaultizedPartLson.js
+  - what is "$hovering" or any of the event binding events is called from attr() after having themselves deferenced then what happens?
+  - you should probably stop (from within Part.updateNaturalWidth/Height)
   - updateNaturalWidth should be a part of attrVal
   - todoMVC Learn section
   - throw error on no id provided